 Properly presenting a Jigging Rap and bringing in big bass from deep water requires a well balanced rod outfit.
 Here’s what the pros use to get the job done.

-Palaniuk uses a 7’ medium-action Abu Garcia Fantasista Regista spinning rod with an Abu Garcia Revo MGX 30 spinning reel spooled with 8-pound Berkley Nanofil joined to an 8-pound Berkley 100% Fluorocarbon leader.
+Palaniuk Uses: A 7’ medium-action spinning rod with a spinning reel spooled with 8-pound Berkley Nanofil fishing line joined to an 8-pound Berkley 100% Fluorocarbon leader.
 Palaniuk ties on a snap swivel to prevent line twist and give the Jigging Rap more freedom.
 The smaller the swivel the better; large snaps may catch caught in the lure’s nose or rear hooks.

-Wheeler’s stick of choice is a 7’ medium-heavy Okuma Scott Martin Tournament Concept TCS bait casting rod outfitted with a Helios TCS 7.3:1 reel.
-He uses 14-pound Sufix fluorocarbon when jigging around brush.
+Wheeler Uses: His stick of choice is a 7’ medium-heavy bait casting rod outfitted with a 7.3:1 baitcasting reel.
+He uses 14-pound Sufix fluorocarbon fishing line when jigging around brush.
 In open areas he prefers 12-pound to help the bait sink faster.

-Extra Tip: When fishing deep, Wheeler removes the Jigging Rap’s #7 bottom hook and replaces it with a larger #5 VMC treble to achieve a slightly better hook up ratio.
+Extra Tip: When fishing deep, Wheeler removes the Jigging Rap’s #7 bottom hook and replaces it with a larger #5 VMC treble fish hook to achieve a slightly better hook up ratio.